sandeepinampudi/Capstone/README.md

 ![alt text](https://github.com/sandeepinampudi/Capstone/blob/master/Picture1.jpg)

-An unsupervised model for a sequence of clustering and classication
+An unsupervised model for a sequence of clustering and classication:

+An in-house developed unsupervised method with a combination of clustering and classication schemes is used to build the evolution tree.

+The algorithm is based on the following hypothesis:

+Three types of relationships are possible between any pair of technolgies

+i) Not connected,
+When the pattern match factor between the technologies is below the threshold

+ii) Parent-Child,
+When the pattern match factor between the technologies is higher than a threshold.
+The technolgy with larger number of total patents will act as the parent and the other acts as child

+iii) Simply Connected,

+When the pattern match factor between the technologies is higher than a threshold, but both the technolgies have roughly equal number of total patenets.

-An example output branch from the algorithm for a small list of technologies, matched to the intuition of the experts
+An example output branch from the algorithm for a small list of technologies, matched to the intuition of the experts is hsown below

 ![alt text](https://github.com/sandeepinampudi/Capstone/blob/master/Picture2.jpg)